ttmgr/Wetland_Health/README.md

 - **12S samples:** Include both ONT barcodes and 9bp tags for demultiplexing
 - **AIV samples:** Only AIV-positive samples proceed to consensus genome generation
 - All sites are lentic (non-flowing) wetlands
-- Raw FASTQ files are available at ENA under accession PRJEBXXXXX
+- Raw FASTQ files are available at ENA under accession PRJEB96272
 ---

 ## Analysis Pipeline Overview